maxsitt/insect-detect-docs/docs/software/pisetup.md

 ## Schedule Cron Job

-We will have to set up a cron job that will be executed at each boot to automatically run the recording script after a startup is triggered by the power management board.
-You can find more information about cron, crontab and cron jobs [here](https://en.wikipedia.org/wiki/Cron){target=_blank}.
+To automatically run the recording script after each boot (triggered by the power management board), you will have to set up a [cron job](https://en.wikipedia.org/wiki/Cron){target=_blank}.

 Open the crontab file for editing by running: